 2. Stealth Demolition: The loss of one of the most prominent buildings in the Ancaster streetscape, Brandon House, was the catalyst for AVHC to research the City process for demolition decisions.
-The result is a strong view that demolition decisions have largely become an unaccountable, private transaction between City staff and demolition applicants.
-(Photos Page 8)
+The result is a strong view that demolition decisions have largely become a private process.

 3. This is Public: Demolition is NOT a private matter.
-Demolition may spark development or may result in a vacant lot.
+Demolition may spark development or may result in an ugly vacant lot.
 In either case the public has an interest as the streetscape defines a community, and significant changes to it are a public matter.
 It is time for change.

-4. Not Just One: Besides Brandon House, demolition decisions taken by staff have resulted in the loss of important buildings and created empty lots.
+4. Not Just One: Besides Brandon House demolition decisions taken by staff have resulted in the loss of important buildings in our area and elsewhere in Hamilton and created unsightly empty lots.
 Neighbours live with weeds, dirt, unsightly views, likely loss in value.
 Who spoke for them as these decisions were made behind closed doors?

 5. Vacant lots destroy streetscapes, have a significant negative financial effect on the city, and pressure Council to permit inappropriate development as developers attempt to build higher and lessen setbacks.
 This creates traffic issues, challenges infrastructure, alters the character of the community and creates stress.
 AVHC cannot think of any city decisions less appropriate for closed door discussion.
-The remarkable negative public reaction to losing Brandon House underlines this.
-(Photos Page 9)
+The public reaction to ripping Brandon House out of the Ancaster streetscape underlines this.